A new addition to the GRR 100, Providence Law Asia helped BlackRock and Ares SSG place Singapore-listed TAKE Solutions into judicial management

 Providence Law Asia acted for formerly Hong Kong-listed, Bermuda-registered company Agritrade Resources, part of the troubled commodities and energy group Agritrade.
 The company sought to restructure around US$450 million in debts through seeking protections under Singapore’s moratorium law, an application for provisional liquidation in Bermuda and for the light-touch provisional liquidation that was recognised in Hong Kong in August 2020.
 Its listing on the Hong Kong Stock Exchange was cancelled in January 2022 as the company had not resumed trading.

-Vergis and Kamil are advising the liquidators of eight subsidiaries of vessel-owning seaborne logistics group Xihe Capital.
+Vergis is advising the liquidators of eight subsidiaries of vessel-owning seaborne logistics group Xihe Capital.
 Three major shipping and trading groups owned by the Lim family, including Xihe, entered judicial management in 2020 after their founder, Lim Oon Kuin, revealed in court documents that he had hidden around S$800 million (US$564 million) in losses at one of the companies, Hin Leong.
 Providence Law is advising the liquidators in applications filed by the judicial managers of its parent, Xihe Holdings, to which the debtors in liquidation allegedly owe S$58 million (US$42 million) in trade payables, seeking to terminate the liquidations and convert the subsidiaries’ proceedings into judicial management proceedings.

-A team led by Vergis represented lenders BlackRock and Ares SSG in relation to their application to place Singapore-listed holding company TAKE Solutions into judicial management to restructure its debts.
+Another team led by Vergis represented lenders BlackRock and Ares SSG in relation to their application to place Singapore-listed holding company TAKE Solutions into judicial management to restructure its debts.
 Providence succeeded in securing a judicial manager within a week of being engaged, and has been working with Allen & Overy and Indian firm JSA Law to prevent dissipations of the group’s assets in India and the US.

-A Providence team led by Kamil also assisted the BVI liquidators of Singapore financial technology developer Six Capital Investments in recovery actions linked to debts of over US$143 million.
+A Providence team also assisted the BVI liquidators of Singapore financial technology developer Six Capital Investments in recovery actions linked to debts of over US$143 million.
 The firm successfully obtained recognition of Six Capital’s BVI liquidation from a Singapore court under the UNCITRAL Model Law and has liaised with Hong Kong authorities to better understand the company’s financial affairs.

 The firm picked up a mandate advising a subsidiary of the state-owned Venezuelan oil company PDVSA, which is seeking to release more than US$40 million in funds held by a liquidator in Singapore.
 The liquidator has struggled to release funds due to US sanctions imposed against Venezuela and PDVSA.
 Providence Law is also representing the company as it attempts to resist applications by creditors of Venezuela and PDVSA who are trying to enforce arbitration awards of more than US$1 billion in Singapore on the basis that the company is an extension of the state.

-- Providence Law Asia was established in 2012 by Senior Counsel, Abraham Vergis, and our Restructuring and Insolvency practice was started by Nawaz Kamil in 2015.
+- Providence Law Asia was established in 2012 by Senior Counsel, Abraham Vergis, and our Restructuring and Insolvency practice was started in 2015.
 We offer an independent conflict free counsel service to clients, international law firms and insolvency professionals both in Singapore and internationally.
 This allows us the unique opportunity to take on challenging roles in large cross-border and multi-party distressed situations.

 - Our versatile and dynamic team is experienced in dealing with various corporate insolvency, personal bankruptcy, and business restructuring situations.
 In addition to representing both creditors (enforcement of security and court representation) and debtors (court applications for moratoriums, schemes of arrangement, advising and representing management), we also regularly act for and advise insolvency professionals as liquidators, judicial managers, financial advisors, restructuring officers, receivers, and private trustees, with a view towards the preservation and recovery of assets.
 We are confident that, with its independent boutique nature and strong counsel offering, it can service the needs of a growing restructuring industry in Singapore.